With Tammy Faye it was always about the eyes.

 In that moment we knew – as did she – that this would be the opening of our film, The Eyes Of Tammy Faye.
 It was such an arresting – almost ghoulish – thing to do, to put on your dead mother’s glasses.
 Yet in that moment she reminded us that we all have different points of view because we are all looking through different lenses.
 And no matter how differently we see things, no matter how we may judge people accordingly, it’s all temporary anyway…

-In the opening of Crash there’s some mournful voiceover about how our lives are isolated by glass; car windscreens, television screens, computer screens.
+In the opening of Crash there’s some mournful voiceover about how our lives are isolated by Auto Glass; car windscreens, television screens, computer screens.
 Rather than seeing this as a prescription for melancholy and loneliness Tammy saw the Screen Age as an opportunity to make a connection, and determined to put herself in front of the eye of the camera.

 Amazing really, because Tammy didn’t have a lot to work with.
 She didn’t have star genes.
 Growing up in nowheresville, Hollywood was defintely not calling.
 She was tiny.
 Okay, so Hollywood could always forgive the vertically challenged as long as they had the eyes.
 But Tammy hardly had any eyes at all; just two tiny raisins bordered with some stumpy eyelashes.